Noor-Afida-Annha/OrangeHRM-Demo-automation-by-TestNG/README.md

 ## Project Summary: This project automates the testing of the OrangeHRM web application using TestNG,a powerful testing framework for Java.
 The automation covers various functionalities of the OrangeHRM app,such as login, adding a new employee, and managing user accounts.
 The project demonstrates how to implement automated functional testing with Selenium WebDriver,integrating TestNG for test management and reporting.
 ## Prerequisites
 Before running the tests, ensure you have the following installed:
-- Java 8 or later
+- Java
-- Apache Maven (for managing dependencies and running tests)
 - Selenium WebDriver
 - TestNG (for test execution and reporting)
 - Gradle (for project build and execution)
+- Java Faker (for create fake user)
+- Allure (for reports of tests)
 ## How to Run the Project?
 #### Clone the repository:
 -```git clone https://github.com/Noor-Afida-Annha/OrangeHRM-Demo-automation-by-TestNG.git```